 The Dragon Calling series has undergone a lot of polishes, cuts and changes since it’s conception.
 But I can tell you now, all the hard work and heart ache has been worth it.
 What was once a crude hunk of rock with specks of potential lodged deep inside, is now a cut and polished, fully-published, shiny-scaled story soaring the winds of the world-wide readership.

 My first book, KIN SEEKER, launched in August 2013 (eBook version), and now has the paperback published (February 2014) and available for purchase.
 The second book, THE BEACON THRONES, launched November 2014, in both Paperback and eBook formats.
 In May 2015, the Companion Guide for Kin Seeker was released, which includes the popular Prologue Comics (which you can check out here, if you’re curious).
-The third book in the series, DUAL DESTINY, launched in March 2016 (both paperback and eBook), and the Beacon Thrones Companion Guide is well under way, with plans to have a September/ October 2016 release.
+The third book in the series, DUAL DESTINY, launched in March 2016 (both paperback and eBook), and the Beacon Thrones Companion Guide followed with a February 2017 release.
+Book 4 of the series is currently underway, and I aim to have a publishing date (hopefully) April 2018.

 While life so far has been quite an adventure, the best is certainly yet to come!